Yab1/Portfolio-Website/README.md

 ## About Your Portfolio Website

-TechVisions is a user-friendly platform designed to help you create and manage your online portfolio.
+A user-friendly platform designed to help you create and manage your online portfolio.
 Showcase your projects, skills, and accomplishments in an organized and visually appealing manner.
 Whether you're a beginner or an experienced professional, this website makes it easy to present yourself to potential clients, employers, or collaborators.

 ## Features